Aston Villa beat Liverpool to win FA Youth Cup as Chukwuemeka shines on the big stage | Goal.com

 Who stood out?

-It was Carney, the England U17 international, who was the star of the show for Villa.
+It was Carney Chukwuemeka, the England U17 international, who was the star of the show for Villa.
 The midfielder dominated the first half in particular, and was effective defensively as well as going forward.

 Centre-forward Young was lively, as was Louie Barry down the left, while captain Kaine Kelser-Hayden impressed as a marauding right-back.